docpad-archive/documentation/01-start/04-begin.html.md

 So what does this do?
 Its exactly the same as before, but we use the `add` event automaticaly fired by [backbone](http://backbonejs.org/#Collection-add) whenever a model (a page, file, document, whatever) is added to our collection.
 Then inside our event, we say we want to set our default meta data attributes for the model - them being setting the layout to `page`.

 This ability is priceless when doing more complicated things with DocPad, for instance we use it for this documentation to be able to base the navigation structure of our documentation files off their physical location of our file system pretty easily.
 For instance, if we have a file `docs/docpad/01-start/04-begin.html.md` we can detect that the project is `docpad` so assign `project: "docpad"` to the meta data, as well as the section is "start" and it is order first - so set `category: "start"` and `categoryOrder: 1` as well, and that our file is `begin` and ordered 4th.
-That's just one example of more nifty things, there's plenty more you'll discover and event on your own epic journey :)
+That's just one example of more nifty things, there's plenty more you'll discover even more on your own epic journey :)

 ## Adding the Blog Posts